d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 #### Description

-Displays all pending changes.
-All pending changes will be displayed, regardless of which type is currently selected.
-Unless you have already committed your changes using the `–commit` flag, changes you make to properties will be queued.
-Use the `status` command to see all the changes that have not been committed yet.
+Displays all pending changes, regardless of which type is currently selected.
+All the changes that have not been committed yet will be shown.

 #### Parameters